 In the event of a dropped third strike, the first baseman is permitted to position himself or herself in foul territory and receive a throw from the catcher while tagging the orange safety base.
 The runner, consequently, will not be penalized for running to the inner white base to avoid contact.

 Art 1j.
-Junior and Rookie: if he or she attempts to bunt the ball.
+Junior and Rookie: if they attempt to bunt the ball.

 Minor: bunting is allowed.

 8U: bunting is not allowed when a coach is pitching.